Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Experimental Results

 As shown in Fig.~\ref{fig:benchmarking} a, c, and e, G-SAC consistently outperforms the baselines in both reward per training step and reward per wall-clock time across all primitives.
-The advantage over M-SAC indicates that explicitly encoding the robot’s morphology significantly accelerates policy learning, while the performance gap to PPO and TD3 reflects the efficiency of entropy-regularized off-policy actor–critic methods in high-dimensional continuous control.
+The advantage over M-SAC indicates that explicitly encoding the robot's morphology significantly accelerates policy learning, while the performance gap to PPO and TD3 reflects the efficiency of entropy-regularized off-policy actor-critic methods in high-dimensional continuous control.

 We further conducted an ablation study on the depth of the GNN encoder, comparing single-layer (\textbf{G-SAC-1}), two-layer (\textbf{G-SAC-2}), and three-layer (\textbf{G-SAC-3}) variants.
 As shown in Fig.~\ref{fig:benchmarking}b, d, and f, deeper encoders generally yielded better performance: G-SAC-3 achieved slightly higher final rewards than G-SAC-2, while both substantially outperformed G-SAC-1.
 This trend reflects the benefit of multi-hop message passing, allowing the policy to capture long-range coupling across the tensegrity structure.